What is African Architecture?

 CULTURE

 At KIJIJI ATLANTA we draw inspiration from throughout the Five Regions of the vast continent of Africa and also from what is known as the Sixth Region – the Diaspora.
 Anthony has been traveling the globe, since the founding of KIJIJI ATLANTA, immersing himself in local African culture and researching what makes each local African community unique.
-As of June 2024, he has visited African communities in over 20 countries and continually incorporate the values and principles he learns into the KIJIJI Villages concepts, while creating Communities unlike any other on earth.
+As of June 2024, he has visited African communities in over 20 countries and continually incorporates the values and principles he learns into the KIJIJI Villages concepts, while creating Communities unlike any other on earth.

 CREATING SOPHISTICATED MODERN AESTHETICS